 Similarly, Tongan children grow up in a horticulturalist society where they “begin to practice tasks before they are expected to be capable of doing them.
 Toddlers try to sweep up leaves, cut the grass with a machete, or peel vegetables and are usually allowed to handle the tools required for such tasks” (Lee 1996: 160).

-Other parents may intervene in more specific ways to help their children to develop.
+Other parents may intervene in more focused ways to shape their children’s development.
 For example, Caughey (1977: 42) explains how Chuuk parents in Micronesia intend to foster desirable character traits in their children:

 This concern is partially reflected in the earliest socialization techniques, such as administering magical medicines to infants.
 For example, one secret concoction known as “bravery medicine” (sáfeyen pwara) is supposed to help produce this trait in a child’s character.
 An elder whose grandson had been treated with such medicine observed proudly that the two year old child did not “laugh a lot like a woman”, liked to play with a huge machete, and did not flinch when the medical expert experimentally jabbed knives at his face.

-That the visual of a small child waving a machete can cause discomfort for those living in WEIRD societies reveals how very different concepts of a “normal” childhood exist throughout the world.
+The image of a small child waving a machete may be commonplace in many societies and yet may cause extreme discomfort for those living in WEIRD societies.
+This contrast reveals how very different notions of “normal” childhood exist throughout the world.
 What is normal, ordinary, or extreme varies from place to place and culture to culture.
 Cross-cultural research supported with rich ethnographic context like that found in eHRAF World Cultures database not only enables us to discover differences between cultures, but, equally importantly, to find commonalities that may hold true universally across human populations.

 Basden, George T. 1966.
 Among the Ibos of Nigeria: an account of the curious and interesting habits, customs and beliefs of a little known African people by one who has for many years lived amongst them on close and intimate terms.
 London: Cass. eHRAF World Cultures Database http://ehrafworldcultures.yale.edu/document?id=ff26-006, accessed 05 Feb 2015.